Cynthia-Wairimu/gallery/README.md

 # gallery
-Gallery app, that allows user to upload photos
+A gallery app that allows user to upload photos.